Staunton, Virginia: Top employers

-Culture
+Arts and culture

 Staunton is home to the American Shakespeare Center, a theatrical company centered at the Blackfriars Playhouse, a replica of Shakespeare's Blackfriars Theatre.
 In 2012, it also became the home of the Heifetz International Music Institute, named for renowned violinist Daniel Heifetz, a summer music school and festival dedicated to the artistic growth and career development of some of the World's most talented and promising classical musicians.
 The Woodrow Wilson Presidential Library is open for visitors, as well as the Museum of American Frontier Culture, which provides insight into life in early America.

 The Staunton Music Festival – which celebrated its 20th year in 2017 – features multiple concerts each day, with programs of music from the Renaissance to the present.
 The festival takes place during the early part of August annually.
 All performances take place at historic venues in downtown Staunton.

 The Queen City Mischief and Magic festival - which celebrated its 4th year in 2019 - is a new but quickly-growing festival for Harry Potter fans, attracting over 10,000 people in its 3rd year.
 Visitors from all over the east coast come to take part in games, events, and shopping throughout downtown.
-Businesses contribute the activities for the festival and the majority of West Beverly St is shut down for the weekend event.
+Businesses contribute the activities for the festival and the majority of West Beverley St is shut down for the weekend event.

 Staunton is also the center of numerous galleries and art schools, the widely regarded Beverley Street Studio School and its associated Co-Art Gallery.
 In addition, Staunton is home to the Hypnagogia Film Collective, a collection of avant-garde experimental filmmakers.

 Staunton is home to the Statler Brothers, country music legends who until 1994 performed free concerts at the annual Fourth of July celebration, accompanied by other country music artists.
 Statler Brothers members Don Reid, Harold Reid, and Phil Balsley grew up in the city.
-Lew DeWitt was also a notable member of the Statlers who grew up in Staunton, VA.
+Lew DeWitt was also a notable member of the Statlers who grew up in Staunton.